OpenTidalFarm/OpenTidalFarm/docs/examples/channel-opt/channel-opt.rst

   solver = CoupledSWSolver(problem, sol_params)

-Next we create a reduced functional, that is the functional considered as a pure function of the control by implicitly solving the shallow water PDE.
+Next we create a reduced functional, that is the functional considered as a pure function of the control by implicitly solving the shallow water equations.
 For that we need to specify the objective functional (the value that we want to optimize), the control (the variables that we want to change), and our shallow water solver.